Skip to content

 Great spots to sauna in Toronto, from Russian baths and hotel spas to local gyms

-Sauna culture is becoming more popular in Toronto.
-Which is great news for those of us who like the health benefits of sweat bathing!
-The city isn’t quite at the point yet where public saunas are widely available and affordable.
-But if you’re looking for the best saunas in Toronto you can still find them in spas, hotels, the suburbs, and occasional pop-ups.
+Saunas in Toronto are having a moment.
+Which is great news for those of us who like the health benefits of sweat bathing.
+The city isn’t quite at the point yet where public saunas are widely available and affordable for everyone.
+But if you’re looking for the best saunas in Toronto you’ll find many options, from traditional bathhouses to guided sessions with DJs.
+(To be clear, I’m not talking about the saunas and spas frequented mostly by gay men.)

 This list of the Best Saunas in Toronto will contain my personal reports and top recommends, as well as links to ones I haven’t been to yet.
 I’ll update it whenever I visit a new space so I can give you my honest review.